 Another fascinating case is `the TikTok priest`.
 David Peters is an Austin, Texas-based Episcopalian priest (and ex-Marine) whose quirky-yet-sincere shorts are clearly ringing a bell with thousands of naturally-sceptical young digital natives, helping him go viral.

 It is worth noting that while the platform is paved with opportunity, a myriad of privacy issues concerning TikTok’s young user base have shrouded the platform in some controversy.
-While TikTok is likely to remedy these issues, keeping a close eye on them is important, particularly as the vast majority of its users fall into the 13 to 24-year-old age range.
+While TikTok continues to address these issues, keeping a close eye on them is important, particularly as the vast majority of its users fall into the 13 to 24-year-old age range.

-There is also some discussion on Douyin’s place within China’s greater digital landscape and future viability, having come under scrutiny from the Chinese government and from observers abroad of how that government will use it.
+There has also been some discussion on Douyin’s place within China’s greater digital landscape and future viability, having come under scrutiny from the Chinese government and from observers abroad of how that government will use it.

 The convenient mobile-native nature of TikTok, coupled with its creative lean and digestible bite-sized content are elements that have propelled the platform's colossal success in recent times.